imhotepper/polymer_ing/_labs/Lab. 5. Using Elements/_docs/Lab. Using Animated Pages.md

 ## Lab 1.
-Basic Setup
+Using Neon Animated Pages
-In this lab you will start to create a web application using helper elements.
-We are going to create an election app..
-The idea is that we can select 2 opponents and select one for president.
-This case is used throughout the rest of the course.
-Each lab builds onto the next.
+In the previous lab we've used iron-pages to create multiple 'pages'.
+Let's add some animations to our application.
-> duration: 45 minutes
+> duration: 30 minutes

 ### Step 1.
-Create a polymer setup
+Use Neon-Animated-Pages
 Open file 'index.html' inside your current folder.
 If the exercise was not successful in the last lab, you can copy and paste a version from the _solution folder from the last exercise.